Skip to main content

 Scope and Contents

-The Ernest C. Smith Family Collection (1930-2011; undated) contains 17 boxes and 66.68 linear feet of material belonging to Ernest C. Smith and his family.
+The Ernest C. Smith Family Collection (1930-2011; undated) contains 20 boxes and 68 linear feet of material belonging to Ernest C. Smith and his family.
 The majority of the collection contains documents regarding Ernest's life as a sheet metal contractor; teacher; educator; politician; and African American civil rights activist.
 Series One contains personal papers such as correspondence; greeting cards; notes; diplomas; transcripts; wedding invitations; commencement programs; resumes; material related to church and religion; and other material belonging to Ernest C. Smith, Cheryl L. Smith Vincent, Lynetta Ann Smith McElroy, and Foraker Ulysses Smith.
 Series Two contains material related to Ernest’s professional career including documents related to his time as a sheet metal contractor; and newsletters, programs, ephemera, meeting notes, reports, and other material generated from Los Angeles Unified School District (LAUSD), United Teachers Los Angeles (UTLA), National Education Association (NEA), and California Teachers Association (CTA) collected from when Ernest was a teacher.
 Also included in this series is material from Ernest’s time as member of the Los Angeles Branch’s Executive Committee with the National Association for the Advancement of Colored People (NAACP) including meeting minutes; awards dinner and convention programs; and material related to H.R.
 40, Commission to Study Reparation Proposals for African American Act.
-Finally, Series Two contains materials from Ernest’s senate campaigns; documents from his time as a coordinator for Yvonne W. Brathwaite’s California State Assembly campaign; and other material related to politics.
+Finally, Series Two contains materials from Ernest’s senate campaigns; documents from his time as a coordinator for Yvonne W. Brathwaite’s California State Assembly campaign; material from Zephyr Democratic Club; and other material related to politics.
 Series Three contains journal issues and articles; essays; fact sheets; and other material related to education, race, civil rights, and activism; and Series Four contains mostly photographs featuring the Smith family and their friends at various events and gatherings.

 Dates